-Translate English Video to Russian Fast | AI Dubbing | HeyGen
+Translate English video to Russian fast | AI dubbing | HeyGen

 per video instead of weeks or months

 Upload your video to HeyGen, select English as the source language and Russian as the target language, then start the translation.
-Once processing is complete, you can review the Russian subtitles or translated script, make edits if needed, and export files for publishing.
+Once processing is complete, you can review the Russian subtitles or translated script, make any edits you need, and export the files for publishing.

 Yes.
 HeyGen automatically transcribes spoken English and translates it into Russian within a single workflow.
-While the AI handles most of the work, reviewing names, technical terms, and tone ensures professional publishing quality.
+While the AI handles most of the work, reviewing names, technical terms, and tone helps ensure professional publishing quality.

 How long does English to Russian video translation take?

 Translation time depends on video length, audio clarity, and whether you generate subtitles or full dubbing.
-Subtitles typically process faster, while voice replacement workflows may require additional review and alignment.
+Subtitles typically process faster, while voice replacement workflows may need extra review and alignment.

 HeyGen supports both.
-You can export Russian subtitles in SRT or VTT formats or use AI dubbing to replace English audio with natural Russian speech while keeping original visuals intact.
+You can export Russian subtitles in SRT or VTT formats, or use AI dubbing to replace English audio with natural Russian speech while keeping the original visuals intact.

 Can I translate English YouTube videos into Russian?

 Yes.
 Generate Russian subtitles using HeyGen, export them as SRT or VTT files, and upload them directly in YouTube Studio.
-The YouTube Video Translator workflow simplifies frequent publishing.
+The YouTube Video Translator workflow makes frequent publishing easier.

-If you publish frequently to YouTube, use HeyGen’s YouTube Video Translator to streamline caption publishing:
+If you publish regularly to YouTube, use HeyGen’s YouTube Video Translator to streamline caption publishing:

-Is the quality of English to Russian video translation good enough for business?
+Is the quality of English to Russian video translation good enough for business use?

-For marketing, training, and product content, quality is strong when audio is clear and structured.
-For highly technical or regulated content, a quick human review improves precision and reduces potential risk.
+For marketing, training, and product content, quality is high when audio is clear and structured.
+For highly technical or regulated content, a quick human review improves accuracy and reduces potential risk.

 Many platforms offer limited previews so you can evaluate subtitle accuracy and timing.
 However, longer videos and full exports typically require signing in to ensure reliable processing and consistent performance.